-About us
+About Us

-Founded in 1971, Brandeis University Press is a nonprofit publisher dedicated to publishing innovative, high-quality books for a general audience, as well as scholarship that advances knowledge and promotes dialogue in the humanities, arts, and social sciences around the world.
-In 2021, Brandeis University Press acquired and is now the sole owner of all titles and copyrights of the
+Founded in 1971, Brandeis University Press is a nonprofit publisher dedicated to publishing innovative, high-quality scholarship that advances knowledge and promotes dialogue in the humanities, the arts, and the social sciences.
+In 2018, Brandeis University Press acquired and is now the sole owner of all titles and copyrights of the University Press of New England.

-Brandeis University Press fosters the growth of humanities, arts, and social, natural, and physical sciences while upholding the principles of social justice, cultural diversity, and intellectual integrity.
+Brandeis University Press fosters the growth of humanities, arts, and the social, natural, and physical sciences while upholding the principles of social justice, cultural diversity, and intellectual integrity.

 Upholding the highest standards of academic excellence, inclusiveness, and diversity in our publishing endeavors, we reinforce Brandeis University’s commitment to education, research, and civic engagement.
 By promoting, creating, and distributing works of enduring intellectual and cultural significance, we cater to the needs of scholars, students, and discerning readers across the globe.